Consumers, not brands are changing the internet

 Few businesses ever succeeded by refusing to listen to customer feedback and adapting to more closely suit people’s needs.
 It might be a painful evolution to see their brainchild morph beyond its original state.
 But it’s also essential for survival when fast-moving rivals sense the wind shifting direction and act accordingly.

-That means researching how audiences consume and hack the product.
-There are some great examples. eBay may have originally set the bar for second-hand selling; but Vinted has gone one step further, by gaining a deeper understanding of how people want to search for fashion.
+That means researching how audiences consume and hack the product - and there are some great examples. eBay may have originally set the bar for second-hand selling, but Vinted has gone one step further by gaining a deeper understanding of how people want to search for fashion.
 The success of the brand is that rather than copying eBay in the way they set themselves up (buying and selling secondhand goods), they’ve hacked the way fashion browsers use apps like ASOS.

-Regardless of being new or second-hand, they see the category as ‘fashion’, and so have made a platform based on how users actually want to use it, looking at styles, sizes, occasions, colours, not like eBay where it’s rough search terms, how far away the item is, or sorting by price.
+Regardless of being new or second-hand, they see the category as ‘fashion’, and so have made a platform based on how users actually want to use it - looking at styles, sizes, occasions, colours - and not like eBay, which includes rough search terms, distance of the item and price-sorting.

 Instinct matters more than science

 To be successful, they must look outside the usual places where their consumer interactions happen.
-People’s exploration of brands today is a non-linear experience, so look everywhere they can glean information, all of the touchpoints they use to encounter, evaluate and eventually buy.
-Then adapt and enrich the experience so they get what they came for.
+People’s exploration of brands today is a non-linear experience, so look at everywhere they can glean information from and all of the touchpoints they use to encounter, evaluate and eventually buy.
+Then, adapt and enrich the experience so they get what they came for.

 As published in Advertising Week.